Social security abroad

 - life and disability (related and/or non related to your professional activity),

-- unemployment, and there are also sometimes some specific benefits for families or for certain populations (handicapped, elderly, people with chronic diseases or with financial difficulties…).
+- unemployment.
+And specific benefits for families or for certain populations (handicapped, elderly, …) are sometimes covered.

-Social security abroad: social security is not only medical insurance
+Social security abroad is not limited to medical